 Such an accomplishment would not be possible without the contributions of several key individuals and institutions.
 We would like to thank Princeton University School of Public and International Affairs (SPIA) and the Association of Professional Schools of International Affairs for their generous financial support, which makes this publication possible.
-We are particularly grateful to Laura de Olden, the Woodrow Wilson School’s Associate Director of Graduate Student Life and Diversity Initiatives, to Ryan Linhart, the Woodrow Wilson School’s Associate Director of Finance and Administration, and to the rest of the Graduate Program Office staff for their help in facilitating this project.
+We are particularly grateful to Laura de Olden, SPIA’s Associate Director of Graduate Student Life and Diversity Initiatives, to Ryan Linhart, SPIA’s Associate Director of Finance and Administration, and to the rest of the Graduate Program Office staff for their help in facilitating this project.
 We would be remiss if we did not also thank everyone who submitted their work to JPIA.
 It is their vision for equitable policy solutions to global issues that has made us proud to publish this Journal for the past 32 years.

 Lastly, but importantly, we would like to extend our appreciation to our editorial team and our student authors.
 This year, we worked with 42 student editors from 12 graduate schools that joined us virtually from Princeton and around the world.
 Despite the challenges of a virtual environment, our student editors read over three million words, submitted 750 score cards, and diligently shared thoughtful and nuanced feedback.
 Our dedicated authors, meanwhile, worked with us patiently through multiple rounds of editing to arrive at the strongest possible articles.
 Thanks to you, we are able to put forward an excellent 32nd volume.